henriquedgarcia/SITI/README.md

 # SITI
-Python script to calculate SI/TI according recomendation ITU-T P.910.
+Python script to calculate SI/TI similar to ITU-T P.910.

 This script was based on a [SITI](https://github.com/Telecommunication-Telemedia-Assessment/SITI) script from Telecommunication-Telemedia-Assessmentthat Github Group